AMID Logo E-BAY Logo

 Customs Rules | Carriers Rules | Reading Rates | Avoiding Mistakes

-Our primary business is shipping freight LCL from the U.S. overseas.
+Our primary business is freight LCL from the U.S.

-LCL freight is ideal for shipping auto parts from the USA that are not marked with a VIN.
+LCL freight is ideal for international shipping of auto parts from the USA that are not marked with a Vehicle Identification Number (VIN).

 If you can pack all your items in boxes or crate them, then our economy LCL freight service should meet your needs.
 By selecting the LCL service, calculate an LCL price quote using our online freight calculator.
 Watch this 3-minute video on YouTube about how the online freight calculator works.
-See how big a cubic meter is in this video.
+Discover the size of a cubic meter in this video.

-Currently, we do not support shipping services for motor-driven units that require registration with the U.S. Department of Motor Vehicles.
-This webpage is for general information only.
+Currently, we do not support international shipping services for motor-driven units that require registration with the U.S. Department of Motor Vehicles.
+This webpage is intended for general informational purposes only.

 Shipping motor vehicles from the USA

-Regarding International Cargo Transportation from the USA by sea, any motor-driven units requiring DMV registration (autos, trucks, motorcycles, mopeds, jet skis, ATVs) are considered motor vehicles by U.S. Customs.
-Exporting them from the USA overseas, while using sea freight, is subject to special procedures related to U.S. Customs.
-It makes the procedures different from exporting overseas general commodities.
+Regarding Global Cargo Transportation by sea, any motor-driven units requiring DMV registration (autos, trucks, motorcycles, mopeds, jet skis, ATVs) are considered motor vehicles by U.S. Customs.
+Exporting them overseas, while using sea freight, is subject to special procedures related to U.S. Customs.
+It makes the procedures different from those for exporting general commodities overseas.

 Note: This web page does not cover all the specifics of transporting motor-driven units from the USA in all circumstances.
 A variety of special U.S. regulations govern such procedures.
-However, this article should give you a whole picture of the subject.
+However, this article should provide you with a comprehensive picture of the subject.

-YOU MAY SHIP MOTOR VEHICLES FROM THE USA BY SEA IN TWO WAYS:
+YOU MAY SHIP MOTOR VEHICLES BY SEA IN TWO WAYS:

-1. SHIPPING RORO: It means "Roll-On/Roll-Off."
-RORO is a term in cargo transportation used in international cargo transportation for wheeled cargo driven on and off the vessel: cars, trucks, boats on trailers, wheeled construction equipment, railway carriages, etc.
+1. RORO: It means "Roll-On/Roll-Off."
+RORO is a term in cargo transportation used in international shipping for wheeled cargo driven on and off the vessel: cars, trucks, boats on trailers, wheeled construction equipment, railway carriages, etc.

 International shipping cars Ro-Ro

-2. SHIPPING INSIDE OF CONTAINERS: Cars, motorcycles, boats, jet skis, ATVs, etc., will be loaded and secured in multimodal sea containers.
+2. VEHICLES INSIDE OF CONTAINERS: Cars, motorcycles, boats, jet skis, ATVs, etc., will be loaded and secured in multimodal sea containers.

 Shipping cars in containers